 The College of Arts and Sciences Introduces the new interdisciplinary European Studies Minor.
 European Studies explores the history, politics, economics, and cultures of the peoples of Europe from ancient times to the present.

-Our students will find the chance to mold their own major exhilarating.
+Our students will find the chance to mold their own minor exhilarating.
 Add the excitement of a semester or year spent immersed in another culture and you've got a valuable undergraduate experience.

 Students completing a European Studies Minor will: